Scottish Episcopal Church History

 But in 1513 Scotland, England and France were all strong nations.
 The French king asked for Scotland’s help in the Europe wide War of the Holy League, in which England and France were on opposite sides.
 It was a difficult moment for James.
 He was married to Margaret, sister of Henry VIII of England, and had obligations to Henry under the Treaty of Perpetual Peace which he had signed before his marriage, while - on the other hand - Scotland had a longer-standing alliance with France.
-He decided to try and distract Henry from his invasion of France by marching across the Border.
+He decided to try and distract Henry from his invasion of France by marching just a little way across the Border.

-Having, as honour demanded, given Henry notice of his intentions, James ordered his men to assemble at Edinburgh or, if more convenient, at Ellem Kirk in Berwickshire, bringing with them supplies for forty days.
+Having, as honour demanded, given Henry notice of his intentions, James asked his men to assemble at Edinburgh or, if more convenient, at Ellem Kirk in Berwickshire, bringing with them supplies for forty days.
 Around 30,000 answered the call - it was the largest army Scotland had ever gathered.
 A deeply pious man, James rode north to Ross-shire to pray at the Shrine of Saint Duthac at Tain before joining his army.

 In Edinburgh James’s men came to the Burghmuir - an area which now has the Meadows at its northern end and West Morningside and Mayfield at its southern boundary.
 In the 16th century this was a place very different from the genteel ambience of today – it was the haunt of vagrants and the city’s quarantine area in time of plague.
 There was rough grassland, with outcrops of ancient forest, and James used it as a place to fly his hawks.
 In 1507 he had built the Chapel of Saint Roque on the Muir and this chapel was the focal point for the muster which began on August 13th 1513.